unique-EJ/edj-work.gitlab.io/pages/index.md

 I have a collection of documenting photos to help describe experiences and I know a musical sound track, "Ghost Voice by Solar Fields (Origin #04 album)" that is this feeling of gloomy ambient pressure.
-I like upbeat, beautiful, melodic, ambient tunes too - Carbon Based Lifeforms, Infinite Reflections, Stellardrone, State Azure...
+I like upbeat, beautiful, melodic, ambient tunes too, by Carbon Based Lifeforms, Infinite Reflections, Stellardrone, State Azure...

 Because there is so much work in the making of electronic computer tools, the operating systems and physical hardware that they use can have many instruction codes.
-Computer programs can be commanded and customised (modified) to do more!
+Computer programs can be customised (modified) and commanded to do more!

 My "top mind skills" (cognitive skills) are:
  - showing philosophical, peaceful values to be living by... trying to be empathetic — my self-centered actions are some choices just to defend myself